 The digital signing of contracts is a critical service for businesses.
-The work so far has been focused primarily on digital contracts involving two entities.
+The work has been focused primarily on digital contracts involving two entities.
 In some applications, however, a contract may need to be signed by different users.
-In fact, we daily sign documents, and in many cases, these documents require the signatures of several entities such as signatures from a distributed committee that examines the online viva of a thesis for obtaining the doctoral degree.
+In fact, we daily sign documents, and in many cases, these documents require the signatures of several entities.
 NICS has presented a multiparty synchronous contract signing protocol with optimal number of steps.
 Additionally, in our protocol we consider additional features typical of this type of applications, such as abuse and lack of timeliness property.
 In relation to timeliness, introducing the concept of threshold subprotocol cancellation, we reach a timeliness property that depends on a threshold.
 Without additional requirements and, more importantly, without introducing additional steps in the protocol, we avoid the abuse attack, property which is very important in these applications.
 This property means that no entity can demonstrate to an external entity that the output depends exclusively on the activities it carries out (see ).

 - (2003): Practical Service Charge for P2P Content Distribution.
 In: Fifth International Conference on Information and Communications Security, pp. 112 – 123, Springer Springer, 2003.

 - (2008): Multi-Party Nonrepudiation: A survey.
 In: ACM Comput.
 Surveys, vol. 41, no. 1, pp. 5, 2008, ISSN: 0360-0300.

 - (2007): Integration of non-repudiation services in mobile DRM scenarios.
 In: Telecommunications Systems, vol. 35, pp. 161-176, 2007, ISSN: 1572-9451.